Get E-Book

 await fetch(url, { method: 'POST', body: form });

-These objects are easy to overuse in backend code.
+These objects are useful at API boundaries.
+They are easy to overuse inside backend business logic.
 A service that reads files from disk, transforms buffers, and writes to a database may gain nothing from wrapping every byte array in a Blob.
-But at API boundaries, the web payload containers reduce glue code because Node's fetch stack already speaks them.
+Keep Buffer or typed arrays while the code needs low-level byte work.
+Build a Blob, File, or FormData at the web API edge.

 for (const [name, value] of form) {